Size-exclusion chromatography

 What is size-exclusion chromatography and how does it work?

 Size exclusion chromatography (SEC), also known as gel permeation chromatography (GPC), is an analytical technique that separates molecules based on their size.
 It is used to analyze the size distribution of the molecules in the sample.
-With calibration standards, SEC can be used to characterize molecular weights of unknown molecules.
+With calibration standards, SEC can be used to characterize the molecular weights of unknown molecules.
 SEC can be used to measure polymers from a few hundred to several million Daltons.

-The sample is dissolved in a solvent and dissolved molecules are separated by their particle size in a column filled with porous beads containing specific pore size distribution.
+The sample is dissolved in a solvent, and dissolved molecules are separated by their particle size in a column filled with porous beads containing a specific pore size distribution.
 Since the small molecules diffuse into the pores, the flow of molecules through the column slows down as particle size decreases.
 Large molecules do not fit in the pores and elute in the void space of the column.
-Therefore, smaller dissolved molecules flow more slowly through the column than larger molecules allowing the size distribution to be recorded.
+Therefore, smaller dissolved molecules flow more slowly through the column than larger molecules, allowing the size distribution to be recorded.

 Need an analysis?